KraftyKai/emacs-config/README.md

     * Install Emacs with `brew install emacs`
     * Don't forget to `brew link emacs`!
         * You can verify this worked with `emacs --version`.
 It should now be a version newer than 22.2!
+	* Alternatively, you might like the newer GUI version of emacs from homebrew.
+	    * The `with-cocoa` switch will please you in this case.

+### OSX Emacs GUI Quirks
+There's a few GUI Emacs-specific quirks that exist at least in OSX.
+While I typically am happy with just terminal emacs, the additional image functionality provided by the GUI version of emacs can be incredibly empowering.

+* It's possible this quirk extends beyond osx emacs, but when using osx emacs `--with-coca` the initialization file does not load as intended on initial start of emacs.
+As such, you will need to manually re-load the emacs file with `M-x load-file` to experience full functionality.
+Not doing so will result in weirdness.
+Again, this **only** applies to emacs in gui mode.
+Terminal emacs will run just fine.

+* Plese note that I have **disabled mouse funcionality** in GUI emacs (in terminal it wouldn't exist anyway).
+This is in order to offer a consistent experience.

 #### The incredibly useful options key is, at first, useless.
 It's entirely possible Apple actively hates emacs.
 It turns out several pre-configured "macros" in OSX make using emacs in the terminal much harder than it would otherwise need to be.
 You will want to enable the meta key to be available in the terminal.
 While there are [several solutions](https://www.emacswiki.org/emacs/MetaKeyProblems#h5o-15) I prefer to simply have the option key available in terminal.
 You can enable this by, while in Terminal, going to Prefernces -> Keyboard -> Use Option as Meta Key.